Codecademy/docs/content/java/concepts/calendar/terms/isSet/isSet.md

 ---
 Title: '.isSet()'
-Description: 'Checks whether the given calendar field has a value set or not.'
+Description: 'Evaluates whether the given calendar field has a value set or not.'
 Subjects:
   - 'Computer Science'
 Tags: